 Sustainability is important to making sure that we have and will continue to have, the water, materials, and resources to protect human health and our environment.

-It’s a bit ironic that Monsanto, the ag behemoth that sells patented seeds, making farmers dependent on buying seed from year to year, calls itself “a sustainable agriculture company.”
+It’s a bit ironic that Monsanto calls itself “a sustainable agriculture company.”
+The ag behemoth sells patented seeds, making farmers dependent on buying seed from year to year.
+That’s hardly sustainable.
 Companies like Monsanto, Syngenta, and DuPont have convinced farmers that their seeds are superior, forcing themselves into the agricultural loop every spring.
 Farmers depending on those GM seeds cannot sustain their crops for more than one season without the injection of more seeds from Big Ag.

 Health issues stemming from GMO ingredients

 Health risks associated with genetically altered foods are a grayer area.
-While it’s easy to identify superweeds or the failure of pest-resistant GM crops, tracking the source of health issues in humans who eat a diet that’s contaminated with not only GMOs but chemical additives, trans-fats, and preservatives is much harder.
+It’s easy to identify superweeds or the failure of pest-resistant GM crops.
+Tracking the source of health issues in humans who eat a diet that’s contaminated with not only GMOs but chemical additives, trans-fats, and preservatives is much harder.